PepijnBoers/matomo-compose/README.md

-# EASY TO SETUP MATOMO DOCKER-COMPOSE
+# EASY MATOMO DOCKER-COMPOSE SETUP
 Example repository with docker-compose file to quickly start your own Matomo setup.
 There is a version with and without ssl connection.
 If you wish to use the ssl connection you require an SSL certificate first.
 See [Paul Ridgway's blog](https://blockdev.io/quick-and-easy-lets-encrypt-certificates-using-docker/) on how to do so.

 ## Quick setup (No SSL)